Bus blast kills at least 13 on Turkey-Syria border

 BORDER VIOLENCE

-Turkey is a staunch supporter of the near two-year uprising against Syrian President Bashar al-Assad and has harbored both Syrian refugees and rebels.
+Turkey is a staunch supporter of the near two-year uprising against Syrian President Bashar al-Assad and has harboured both Syrian refugees and rebels.
 Violence has sometimes spilled over the border.

 Five Turkish civilians were killed in October when a mortar shell hit a house in the Turkish border town of Akcakale.